44 Positive Environmental Success Stories - April 2024

 Photo by Anders J / Unsplash

-PB Magazine wrote France's Regional Highways Division (DIR) plans to launch a series of tenders to deploy 240 MW of solar capacity along the country's highway network this month (April).
+PV Magazine wrote France's Regional Highways Division (DIR) plans to launch a series of tenders to deploy 240 MW of solar capacity along the country's highway network this month (April).

 The Guardian wrote that Greece has become the first European country to announce a ban on bottom trawling in all of its national marine parks and protected areas.
-The Greek prime minister said “We will ban bottom trawling in our national parks by 2026 and in all marine protected areas by 2030.”
+The Greek prime minister said, “We will ban bottom trawling in our national parks by 2026 and in all marine protected areas by 2030.”
 Greece plans to spend €780m (£666m) to protect its “diverse and unique marine ecosystems”.

-Positive News Roundup - Wednesday, 17th April
+Positive News Round up — Wednesday, 17th April

 person sprinkling salt in fries